osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 ## 4.3 Provider information
 ### 4.3.1 Overview
-The `provider` object is a **REQUIRED** field in every resource (see Section 4.1).
+The `provider` object is a **REQUIRED** field in every resource (see section 4.1).
 It describes the originating platform or system from which the resource was sourced, enabling traceability, correlation and enrichment.

 The provider object answers: **"Where did this resource come from?"** rather than **"Where is this resource located?"** Regional placement **MAY** be recorded in `provider.region` or `provider.zone` for correlation with provider APIs; broader export boundaries belong in `metadata.scope`.